Arithmetic exponent pairs for algebraic trace functions and applications: Estimates for complete exponential sums

-While $(\lambda,p)=1$ the above bound presents the {\it square-root cancellation} among the exponentials, which is best possible in general.
+The condition $(\lambda,p)=(\lambda,p)_*=1$ is equivalent to the statement that $\lambda\bmod p$ is a not constant function, in which case the above bound presents the {\it square-root cancellation} among the exponentials, which is best possible in general.
 The case $c=p^\beta$ with $\beta\geqslant2$ becomes considerably easier because elementary evaluations are usually sufficient.
 The following lemma evaluates $\Sigma(\lambda,p^\beta)$ for $\beta\geqslant2$, from which one can also obtain square-root cancellations up to some extra factor, which can be controlled effectively on average, as we will see later.
-The detailed proof can be found in \cite[Section 12.3]{IK}. \begin{lemma} Let $\alpha\geqslant1.$ Then we have
+The detailed proof can be found in \cite[Section 12.3]{IK04}. \begin{lemma} Let $\alpha\geqslant1.$ Then we have